kumuduwije/CeyLabs-Intern-TGBot-EventRSVP/README.md

 - `README.md` contains detailed instructions on setting up and running the bot.
 - `.gitignore` specifies files and directories to be ignored by Git.
 - `composer.json` lists dependencies for PHP.

+## Join Our Telegram Group

+We have created a Telegram group for testing, discussions, and support related to this project.
+Feel free to join the group to collaborate with other users and developers, ask questions, and share your feedback.

+### How to Join

+1. **Click the Invite Link:** Use the following link to join our Telegram group: [Join Telegram Group](https://t.me/+9YbDLZHLxYs5NDZl)
+2. **Follow the Instructions:** If you don't already have a Telegram account, you will be prompted to create one.
+If you already have an account, you will be redirected to the group.

+We look forward to your participation and contributions!